BKT-DevOps/test-repo-34/docs/Project-Definition.md

 <br>

-This document defines the overall goals, scope, and leadership for the **InfraCoders** project, to which this repository belongs.
+This document defines the overall goals, scope, and leadership for the **project-test-ismail** project, to which this repository belongs.

 ---